thenewdarling/CurseOfStrahd/Session Recaps/2021-08-08 Session 8 - Begin Day 9.md

 The first name of Lady Watcher is Fiona.

-There are no official Thieves' Guilds in Vallaki due to the Vallakoviches, but there are uncoordinated ventures.
+There are no official Thieves' Guilds in Vallaki due to the [[Vallakoviches]], but there are uncoordinated ventures.
 Izek is the main force that keeps it under wraps.

 The prison Izek is kept in is a simple building with a few guards and one inside.
 It is not big enough for long-term confinement, usually short term or death row.
 The cell windows are merely slits to let air and light circulate.